Dr Emma Jones

 Emma completed her degree in mental health nursing at UCLan and enjoyed it that much she returned as a lecturer after working as a nurse in a secure hospital and as a team practitioner in a community forensic service.
 Her doctoral study explored the experiences of the time patients and students share together on secure personality disorder units.
 She has involvement in a number of degree and masters modules in nursing.

-Emma is based in the Mental Health Division in the School of Nursing.
-She has involvement in a number of BSc and MSc pre-registration nursing modules and post graduate modules exploring the diagnosis of personality disorder.
-Emma leads on student experience and assessment for the 3rd year cross field nursing module Research and innovation for nursing practice.
-Emma supervises MSc students and supports nursing placement areas and students as an academic assessor.
+Emma has involvement in a number of BSc and MSc pre-registration nursing modules and postgraduate modules exploring the diagnosis of personality disorder.
+Emma is deputy module lead for the 3rd year cross-field nursing module- Research and innovation for nursing practice.
+Emma supervises MSc students and supports nursing placement areas and students as an academic assessor and coordinator.

 - Two student nominated We Heart You awards.

 - Exploring the experiences of people who may have a diagnosis of personality disorder

 - Student nurse development

 - Qualitative research, particularly hermeneutic phenomenology